thomasgwatson/twicefire/src/content/peak.md

 >Pretty much anything in which there is no or little direct competition, such as gardening ... [being a] business manager, teacher, electrician, engineer, consultant, and so on.

 That is somewhat unfortunate if you care muchly about one of those "excluded" fields, something I will explore later with software engineering.
+I would also argue to include aviation, medicine, civil engineering and similar as 'clear expertise' fields; fields that do not have competition perse but that have well defined metrics (often with life or death consequences!) by which to gauge interventions.

 ---